Kyūkyoku Chōjin R: Manga

-Volume list
+Volumes

 Original video animation

 An original video animation (OVA) was released by Bandai Visual on September 26, 1991.
 The plot features R and the Camera Club going on a stamp tour throughout Japan, the tour agency being owned by Marii's family, who added the threat of the Camera Club being closed down unless they could collect all the stamps by 6:00 pm.
 The OVA was re-released on DVD on July 25, 2001.

 Soundtrack

 On March 21, 2007, Columbia Music Entertainment re-released 4 Image albums (CDs) for the series, based on the original LP released from the mid-eighties.
 There were Drama Special, Anime Original Karaoke, Manatsu no Ichiyazuke and Kyukyoku Chojin R Box, which featured the entire cast of characters either singing, performing radio dramas, or the female voice actors performing songs based on the series.

 Other media

 R was one of the characters used for the PlayStation Portable game, Sunday VS Magazine: Shuuketsu!
 Choujou Daikessen!, which is used to commemorate the 50th anniversary of Shogakukan's Shōnen Sunday and Kodansha's Weekly Shōnen Magazine manga magazines.